 To edit the embedded application manifest:

 a.
 Create a new Console Application project.
-You must use ServerDocument in a project that is different from the Word or Excel project, because ServerDocument can only access the embedded application manifest if the document is closed.
+You must use ServerDocument in a project that is different from the Word or Excel project, because ServerDocument cannot access the embedded application manifest if the document is open.
 You can also use ServerDocument in other project types, such as Windows Forms projects.

 b.
 Add a reference to the Microsoft.VisualStudio.Tools.Applications.Runtime.dll assembly to the new project.
 This is the assembly that provides ServerDocument.